twelve13/project01_simon/README.md

 Unsolved Problems:

+Game logic needs to be improved so game restarts smoothly without refreshing the page.
 The code needs cleanup and restructuring to keep it condensed and DRY.
 More playtesting needs to be conducted and unusual scenarios need to be investigated.
-Currently, if the user clicks too fast, it can interfere with the sounds.

 User Stories: